2025 Oahu Guide: Experience Oahu Like A Local

 Diamond Head Theatre

-catch a show at one of our best local theatres—they have excellent productions here that are classic and flawless. see what shows are coming up!
+Catch a show at one of our local theatres—they have productions here that are classic, bright and intended for families.
+See what shows are coming up!

 Mānoa Valley Theatre

-my other favourite theatre, MVT is known for their avant-garde shows and the incredible use of their intimate space. the productions they choose are not often well known, but always impactful. check their season schedule here.
+Our other bigger theatre, MVT is known for their avant-garde shows and the creative use of their intimate space.
+The productions they choose are not often well known, but always impactful.
+Check their season schedule out!

 SOUTH/EAST